Alan Bibey

-Alan Bibey (born August 24, 1964) is a mandolinist, singer, songwriter, and band leader in the bluegrass tradition.
+Alan Daniel Bibey (born August 24, 1964) is a mandolinist, singer, songwriter, and band leader in the bluegrass tradition.

 Biography

 Early years

 Bibey was raised in Walnut Cove, North Carolina.
 His dad and his mother's brothers were bluegrass musicians, and Bibey's love of bluegrass music was sparked when at age five his dad took him to see Bill Monroe in Walkertown.
 Bibey immediately took up the mandolin.

 Bibey played at fiddler’s conventions and contests and in two bluegrass bands with his dad.
 When Bibey was age 12, he and his dad recorded the album Southern Tradition.
 He then joined the band Interstate Exchange at age 14, which consisted of Barry Berrier (guitar), Mitch Freeman (bass), and Sammy Shelor (banjo).
 Bibey won the mandolin championship in 1982 at the World’s Fair in Knoxville at the age of 17.
 In 1983, Bibey played with Wes Golding & Sure-Fire.

 The New Quicksilver

 Bibey started playing music full-time in 1985 in The New Quicksilver with Terry Baucom, Randy Graham, and Jimmy Haley.